-As of Jan 4, 2018 we are looking for program volunteers for either a couple or a single female volunteer Jan 9th and beyond.
+As of April 19, 2018 we are looking for volunteers mid-April and through the rest of the year.
 We request a minimum 2 month commitment.
 Depending on arrivals and departures we can house 1 couple and 3 female volunteers or 5 female volunteers at a time.
 We like to get a mixed group of volunteers - some with experience in animal care taking, vegetable gardening, weed eating and/or general on-site farm living or working.
 If there are folks out there with all of the experience that is even more awesome.
 We don't expect experts - we know that part of why you are coming to the farm is to get more in depth knowledge but having some experience or exposure means that you have a true interest in the types of things we do here on the farm and that will make everyone's overall experience much more meaningful.

 Our 4 and 1/2 acre organic farm is located in Kealakekua on the west side of the Big Island of Hawaii.
 Our primary mission on the farm is the Animal Sanctuary.
 We also have greenhouses in which we grow vegetables and loofahs ( for personal/farm use).
 And we still have 800 or so coffee trees.
 To help us with our organic fertilizing and weeding we have geese, sheep, and goats.
 We have multitudes of chickens and roosters to assist with insect patrol as well as providing eggs.
 We have a whole host of other 2 & 4 legged, furred, haired, feathered, or scaled friends who also share our farm so anyone volunteering on the farm MUST LOVE CRITTERS!
 Our farm really is a sanctuary for animals. (all of the larger animals are rescues- we are a 501 3(c)).
 Everyone who comes to the farm, enjoys the animals best of all - you will learn much about their emotional and social lives and we hope you will take this knowledge back out into the world with you to make the world a better place for all creatures.

 Betreuung von Tieren